dialoguemd/covid-19/src/regions/ca/info/common/prevent-infection.md

 It is important to understand that non-medical masks have limitations and need to be used safely.

+Non-medical masks or face coverings should not be placed on:

+- children under age 2
+- anyone who has trouble breathing
+- anyone who is unconscious, incapacitated or otherwise unable to remove the mask without assistance

 If you choose to use a non-medical face mask:

 - you must wash your hands immediately before putting it on and immediately after taking it off (in addition to practicing good hand hygiene while wearing it)